Human Remains Believed to Be Those of Missing Amish Woman

 Lancaster County District Attorney Heather Adams said the remains appear to be those of a female of the same age as 18-year-old Linda Stoltzfoos, though a coroner hasn't made a positive forensic identification yet.

-The remains were buried with a dress, bonnet and shoes like those Stoltzfoos wore the day she disappeared, Adams said.
+The remains were found wrapped in a tarp in a grave at a remote "railroad property" where suspected killer Justo Smoker used to work, the DA's office said.
+They were buried with a dress, bonnet and shoes like those Stoltzfoos wore the day she disappeared, Adams said.

 Stoltzfoos was kidnapped in June of last year as she was walking home from church in East Lampeter Township, police said.
 Her disappearance prompted widespread searches involving community members, as well as the FBI, East Lampeter Township Police Department and Pennsylvania State Police.